 - a.
-The nurse requests a parent be called. - b.
-Cancellation of an activity. - c.
-An unforeseen emergency, as determined by the building principal. - In the event a student receives a call, they will be called out of class only in an emergency.
+The nurse requests a parent be called.

+- b.
+Cancellation of an activity.

+- c.
+An unforeseen emergency, as determined by the building principal.

+In the event a student receives a call, they will be called out of class only in an emergency.

 Cell phones should be turned off and kept out of sight during the school day.
 Students caught using cell phones during the school day will be disciplined.
 All phone calls home should be made in the office.
-No student should call home without permission from a school staff member for any reason.
-Students who do not follow these expectations are subject to school discipline.